-Hecate (Hekate) is a goddess of Greek mythology who was capable of both good and evil.
-She was especially associated with witchcraft, magic, the Moon, doorways, and creatures of the night such as hell-hounds and ghosts.
-She is often depicted carrying a torch to remind of her connection with the night and in sculpture with three faces, representing her role as the guardian of crossroads.
+Hecate (Hekate) is a goddess of Greek mythology capable of both good and evil.
+She was associated with witchcraft, magic, the Moon, doorways, and creatures of the night like hell-hounds and ghosts.
+Often depicted carrying a torch to remind of her connection with the night, in sculpture she has three faces for her role as the goddess of boundaries and the guardian of crossroads.

 According to Hesiod in his Theogony, Hecate is the daughter of Perses and Asteria, making her the granddaughter of the Titans Phoebe and Coeus.
 Euripides, on the other hand, mentions her mother is Leto.
 Other writers claim her as the daughter of Zeus and Demeter, Aristaion or Night.
 The goddess was frequently associated with Demeter and even assimilated to her in some cults.

 From the 5th century BCE, the goddess is associated with the darker side of the human experience, that is death, witchcraft, magic, the Moon, dreams, fierce hounds and creatures which roam the darkness of night.
 As the Oxford Classical Dictionary phrases it,

 …outlandish in her infernal aspects, she is more at home on the fringes than in the centre of Greek polytheism.
 Intrinsically ambivalent and polymorphous, she straddles conventional boundaries and eludes definition.
 (649)

 Hesiod describes the goddess in the following glowing terms: